Skip to main content

 Purpose: Community-verified educational guide

-Note: This section draws on community reports and public sources.
+Note: This section draws on community posts, firsthand accounts, and public sources.
 Specifics vary by store and region.

 Internal terms you will see

 Employees and longtime shoppers frequently reference the same internal terms on public forums.
-We cannot verify these definitions from Home Depot directly, but the consistency across reports makes them useful as context.
+We cannot verify these definitions from Home Depot directly, but the consistency across posts and firsthand accounts makes them useful as context.

 • Store Pulse is the internal system associates reference most when discussing clearance tasks.
 The basics are covered in Chapter 1.